hdlugas/sensible_medicine_09_2026/README.md

-# A smorgasbord of overlooked aspects of the opioid epidemic
+# JAMA fails to publish an honest assessment of opioid prescribing

 This repository contains instructions and R code for reproducing the figures presented in essay "A smorgasbord of overlooked aspects of the opioid epidemic" submitted to the Sensible Medicine Substack in April 2026.